CAMIONS CITERNES DANS LES RESERVES A TIGRES : REAPPROVISIONNEMENT ARTIFICIEL DES TROUS D'EAU A SEC. Times of India, ce jour.

 real tigers in Karnataka'ssanctuaries facing acute water shortage due to drought, that is not the case.
 What authorities have decided is to artificially fill drying

-The National Tiger Conservation Authority (NTCA), New Delhi, too says that as per the guidelines for tiger conservation and tourism, tiger reserves must take proactive steps for .
-It also mentions that as of now, there shall be to wildlife through this proposal, but that necessary steps should be taken to prevent by consulting a specialist wildlife vet.
+The National Tiger Conservation Authority (NTCA), New Delhi, too says that as per the guidelines for tiger conservation and tourism, tiger reserves must take proactive steps for drought-prone habitats.
+It also mentions that as of now, there shall be no communicable disease to wildlife through this proposal, but that necessary steps should be taken to prevent any communicable disease by consulting a specialist wildlife vet.

-Elephants are migratory and they move in search of water towards rivers and , but like tigers cannot move out.
+Elephants are migratory and they move in search of water towards rivers and big lakes, but territorial animals like tigers cannot move out.

 "It is quite a common practice in central tiger reserves faced with drought situations year after year during the summer season.
 If the Karnataka forest department has decided that waterholes need to be artificially replenished, then there must be an imminent need to do so keeping the water scarcity uppermost in mind.
 However, care must be taken to ensure that the source of water is necessarily underground and water subsequently gets transported properly," says an NTCA senior official.